 Rankin, even though it is a small borough, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, borough who have a need for low-cost transportation.

-The education level of Rankin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.21% of adults 25 and older in Rankin have a college degree.
+In terms of college education, Rankin is nearly on par with the US average for all cities of 21.84%: 17.21% of adults 25 and older in Rankin have a bachelor's degree or advanced degree.

 The per capita income in Rankin in 2022 was $27,047, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,188 for a family of four.
 However, Rankin contains both very wealthy and poor people as well.